UrbanAnalyst/docs/src/variables.md

 - Intervals between consecutive services
 - Compound travel statistic

+## Absolute and Relative Travel Times

-Travel times are compared throughout for two primary modes of transport:
+Urban Analyst enables comparisons of travel times between two primary modes of
+transport:

 - *Private Automobile.* Travel times with private automobile are used as a benchmark for measures of travel time using other modes.
 UA generates